jduck0379/recreation-manager/README.md

 # recreation-manager
-Project contains a web-based recreation manager.
+Project contains a web-based recreation manager, running with tomcat.